Alkly47/Breakout---HP-Server-Supply---HA-ESPHome/README.md

 Exposes:
  - Embedded information about the PSU ("Name", Manufacturer, Manufactured Date, "Spare Part" Number, "Option Kit" Number, and "CT" Barcode)
- - Fan speed reporting and control (Minimum Limit??)
+ - Fan speed reporting and control (Minimum Limit)
  - Intake Air Temperature and Internal PSU Temperature
  - AC Input: Voltage, Current, and Power
  - DC Output: Voltage, Current, Power, and "Peak" Current (A value that resets to zero each time the output cycles "off")